 - Attribute-based access controls (ABAC).
 Immuta can pull in user attributes from many external systems, such as LDAP, Okta, Active Directory, or even SaaS systems like Workday.
 These user attributes can be used to author fine-grained, no-code-required policies for data governance – avoiding role bloat.

 - Metadata-driven policy authoring.
 Instead of building policies one table at a time, Immuta allows the application of policies to be driven by data metadata such as sensitive data tags discovered by Immuta (using our Sensitive Data Detection feature) or ontologies curated by the organization through external tools that Immuta can reference.

 With the joint solution we’ve announced today, our mutual customers will be able to safely expand and accelerate data science and analytics strategies in the cloud, while remaining compliant with data regulations and business rules.
 Interested in learning more?
-Read about the Immuta platform, explore our customer case studies, or contact us to get a live demo.
+Read about the Immuta data security platform, explore our customers’ stories, or request a demo with our team.